 |---|---|---|

-| 2024–2025 | Early Adoption | AI shopping assistants, comparison agents, 5–10% of transactions |
+| 2024-2025 | Early Adoption | AI shopping assistants start appearing, maybe 5-10% of orders touch an agent somewhere |

 Get Ready for the $3-5 Trillion Agentic Economy

 QAIL AI provides the verification infrastructure that makes trusted agent-to-agent commerce possible.
-See which AI agents are already visiting your site.